 1. The Alamo Mission

-During this battle led by James Bowie and William Travis, outnumbered Texas volunteer soldiers fought against Mexican soldiers for almost two weeks until eventually defeated.
+During this battle, led by James Bowie and William Travis, outnumbered Texas volunteer soldiers fought against Mexican soldiers for almost two weeks until they were eventually defeated.
 Their loss was not in vain, though.

 One of the highlights of visiting The Alamo is the Living History Encampment.
-In this area, historians demonstrate what daily life was like for Texans back in the 1830s.
+Historians in this area demonstrate what daily life was like for Texans in the 1830s.
 On the weekends, you can even see musket-firing demonstrations in Alamo Plaza.

 The Alamo church is one of the great free things to do in San Antonio, but you must still reserve tickets as space and time are limited.
 You can reserve your free tickets for The Alamo church here.